featuredotapp/cli/docs/docs/cli/get-started.md

   --from <username>@mailscript.com
 ```

 The `forward` parameter indicates the email address to forward on to.
-The `from` parameter indiciates which mailscript email address the relayed email will use for its `from` field.
+The `from` parameter indicates which mailscript email address the relayed email will use for its `from` field.

 ###### Alias